Office of Nuclear Energy: Laboratory

 The Office of Nuclear Energy is the landlord of the Idaho National Laboratory (INL).
 INL is in southern Idaho, just west of the Eastern Snake River Plain.
 It occupies 890 sqmi of desert and is about 42 mi from Idaho Falls.

 INL is an applied engineering laboratory dedicated to supporting the U.S. Department of Energy's research of nuclear energy, national and homeland security, and clean energy.
-Past and current work includes initial development of: nuclear reactor designs, prototype reactors for the U.S. Navy, and technologies to manage nuclear waste.
-INL also conducts research supporting fuel cycle development, as well nuclear energy demos and deployments.
+Past and current work includes initial development of nuclear reactor designs, prototype reactors for the U.S. Navy, and technologies to manage nuclear waste.
+INL also conducts research supporting fuel cycle development, as well as nuclear energy demos and deployments.

 Lab history

-INL was established in 1949 as the "National Reactor Testing Station" by the Atomic Energy Commission.
-It is the location of historic Experimental Breeder Reactor Number I (EBR-I), which was the first nuclear reactor to generate usable electrical power.
+INL was established in 1949 as the National Reactor Testing Station by the Atomic Energy Commission.
+It is the location of historic Experimental Breeder Reactor Number I (EBR-I), the first nuclear reactor to generate usable electrical power.

 CASL Hub

-The Consortium for Advanced Simulation of Light Water Reactors (CASL) was established in July 2010 as the first of five Department of Energy Innovation Hubs.
+The Consortium for the Advanced Simulation of Light Water Reactors (CASL) was established in July 2010 as the first of five Department of Energy Innovation Hubs.
 It was administered by the Office of Nuclear Energy, and coordinated by Oak Ridge National Lab and INL.
 CASL had one goal: To develop a simulation environment that modeled the operation of an entire reactor down to the characteristics of a single fuel rod (which significantly exceeded the resolution available with existing industry tools).
 This simulation environment was named the Virtual Reactor.
 The Virtual Reactor was designed and built to provide solutions to a wide variety of reactor performance challenges.

 In order to develop what was eventually called the Virtual Environment for Reactor Applications (VERA), it was necessary for CASL to conduct both basic research and technology development.
 Work of such scope and complexity was accomplished through a partnership of U.S. government, academia, and industry.
 In 2020, the CASL project concluded, making VERA available for licensing and deployment by the nuclear industry.

 List of assistant secretaries

-The Assistant Secretary of Energy for Nuclear Energy is the head of the Office of Nuclear Energy.
-The assistant secretary is responsible for a budget of $1.626 billion as of fiscal year 2021.
+The assistant secretary of Energy for Nuclear Energy is the head of the Office of Nuclear Energy.
+The assistant secretary is responsible for a budget of $1.626 billion, as of fiscal year 2021.